|This is an unofficial version.

 (d) preserving and protecting archival records.

-11 The archivist may enter into an agreement with the Speaker of the Legislative Assembly, the Clerk of the Legislative Assembly, the Chief Electoral Officer, the Ombudsman, the Children's Advocate or the Auditor General with respect to the records of the Legislative Assembly or the officer, which may include the matters set out in clauses 10(a) to (d).
+The archivist may enter into an agreement with the Speaker of the Legislative Assembly, the Clerk of the Legislative Assembly, the Chief Electoral Officer, the Ombudsman, the Advocate for Children and Youth or the Auditor General with respect to the records of the Legislative Assembly or the officer, which may include the matters set out in clauses 10(a) to (d).

 (a) providing advice to the municipality about recordkeeping;